 - Hold a green funeral, using biodegradable coffins and natural markers rather than headstones

 - Look into options for an assistance-based funeral in which costs are partially covered by a church, crowdfunding, or other outside source

 One simple solution for seniors to protect their families from funeral-related debt after their passing is to purchase final expense insurance.
 Also known as “burial insurance” or “funeral insurance,” final expense insurance ensures that a senior’s beneficiaries will have the money they need to cover the cost of death and funeral arrangements after their loved one’s passing.
 Final expense insurance typically has much smaller premiums than regular life insurance, making it a cost-effective option for people whose age and/or health make being able to cover the cost of regular life insurance impossible.

 Having to pay for a funeral you can’t afford while already grieving the loss of a loved one can be devastating.
 Final expense insurance helps protect families from funeral homes that may want to exploit their fragile emotional state by ensuring that a budget is set aside ahead of time for their loved one’s arrangements.

 If you’re an insurance agent, agency, or IMO that sells final expense insurance to seniors, then sign up for a final expense leads generation campaign with Need-A-Lead today.
+Not only do our campaigns help agents improve the lives of seniors, but they also help them grow their businesses and invest in their future.
 We offer turnkey direct mail solutions for life insurance companies, including customizable mailers, postage, and the prompt return of your 100% exclusive leads, gathered from the best data available.
 To get started, sign up for a free quote now.